allenai/dolma3/datasets/dolmino2/pools/2T/reddit_to_flashcards/README.md

    - `subreddits-low-relevance.txt`
    - `prompts-low-relevance.py`

-In the following sections we provide additional methodological detail, first covering the shared processing steps involved in creation of both of these datasets, before outlining the specific properties in which they differ.
+In the following sections we provide additional methodological detail, first covering the shared processing steps involved in creation of both of these datasets, and then outlining the distinguishing features.

 ## Shared processing steps